derekwilson/RamEater/AndroidSupport/releases/README.md

 ### v1.0.8 - 28 May 2024

 - 20 Services
-- Ask for Notification permission on ANdroid 13+
+- Ask for Notification permission on Android 13+
 - Updated help text

 ### v1.0.7 - 28 Sep 2023